monikase/Data-Analytics-Projects/1-Utilizing Spreadsheets for Data Analytics/README.md

 # Business Sales & Performance Analysis

-This project aims to provide comprehensive analytical insights on the company's sales and operational performance, focusing on key trends and comparisons that can drive strategic decisions.
-The 'Overview' sheet will serve as a central dashboard, offering visualized data and meaningful insights.
+This analysis provide comprehensive analytical insights on the company's sales and operational performance, focusing on key trends and comparisons that can drive strategic decisions.
+The 'Overview' sheet serve as a central dashboard, offering visualized data and meaningful insights.

 Specifically, analyze:
 - Monthly sales trends to identify patterns and seasonal variations.